StoneStepsInc/fit/README.md

   * `options` `TEXT NOT NULL`

     Command line options used for this scan.
+The value will not include options that can be changed between update scans, such as `-d` or `-a`.

   * `message` `TEXT`

     A text message to describe this scan.
-If omitted, `NULL` is stored.
+Only the scan message of the first scan is stored in the database.

 ### Versions Table